gousiosg/homepage/research.md

 ###Software Engineering

-I am currently exploring how {% cite_details GPD14, pull-based distributed development %} works.
+I am currently exploring how {% cite_details GPD14 --text pull-based distributed development %} works.
 I also actively develop and maintain a [collection of tools](https://github.com/gousiosg/github-mirror) for
-{% cite_details GS12, obtaining %}
+{% cite_details GS12 --text obtaining %}
-and {% cite_details G13, analysing %} data from Github, throught the [GHTorrent](https://ghtorrent.org) project.
+and {% cite_details G13 --text analysing %} data from Github, throught the [GHTorrent](https://ghtorrent.org) project.
 The project has been awarded the [best data project award](http://2014.msrconf.org/history.php) at MSR 2013 and has been selected as the official dataset of the [MSR 2014 mining challenge](http://2014.msrconf.org/challenge.php).